hav4ik/hav4ik.github.io/articles/_drafts/2019-01-22-mtl-a-practical-survey.md

 ## Introduction

-If you found yourself in a strange situation, where you want your Neural Network to do several things at once, i.e. detect objects, predict depth, predict surface normals &ndash; you are having a Multi-Task Learning (MTL) problem.
+If you found yourself in a strange situation, where you want your Neural Network to do several things at once, i.e. detect objects, predict depth, predict surface normals &ndash; don't worry, you are just having a Multi-Task Learning (MTL) problem.

 {% capture imblock1 %}
     {{ site.url }}/articles/images/2019-01-22-mtl-a-practical-survey/teaser.png